Must-Haves For Home, Car & Backpack: Tick Removers.

 Some rails-to-trails are more scenic than others, the Shearwater Flyer lands on the less scenic end of the scale, but that’s not to say its not enjoyable.
 Being adjacent to the endlessly scenic Salt Marsh Trail makes for an especially unfair comparison.
 There are plenty of stretches where you can zone out and appreciate your natural surroundings.
 Especially on a warm day, this less-busy trail is a great place to get some exercise whether peddling or on foot.

 Starting from the trailhead parking area on Swordfish Dr. and the Joint Taskforce Afghanistan Memorial in Shearwater, the trail starts in a busy, urban setting but quickly heads into a more natural environment.
 There are regularly spaced benches, roughly every kilometer to take a breather.
-Small footbridges span some of the trail’s marshy areas and help break up monotony.
+Small footbridges span some of the trail’s marshy areas.

 A couple of kilometers onward, you’ll encounter a wetland area that’s great for #birdwatching.
 During my last visit, an Osprey circled low overhead, while flocks of shorebirds passed through on their way to the Salt Marsh.
 A conveniently placed interpretive panel explains the wetland’s biodiversity in more detail.
 Shortly after the wetland area, you’ll come to busy Caldwell Road to be crossed with caution.
 Another parking lot for the trail can be found a short distance down the road.